MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A03-samplingbias.md

 16. Explain why the sampling method of using a random number generator to generate a sample is a "better" method than choosing 10 words “by eye”.
 \vspace{0.8in}

 17. Is random selection an unbiased method of selection?
 Explain your answer.
-Be sure to reference your plot from before Q15.
+Be sure to reference the plot from before Q15.
 \vspace{0.5in}